Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Results and analysis

 \subsection{Millimetre-line emission}

-Several CO clouds were detected along the line of sight to \candy.
-Figure~\ref{fig-features} shows a \co\ 1--0 spectrum in the range $-20$ to +40\kms; there are features at $-10$\kms, +6 and +16\kms.
+Several molecular clouds were detected along the line of sight to \candy.
+Figure~\ref{fig-features} shows a sample \co\ 1--0 spectrum towards the SNR in the velocity range $-40$ to +80\kms.
+There are features seen at $-10$, +6 and +16\kms.
 To identify the molecular cloud associated with the SNR, we have assumed that the cloud has a velocity close to the maser velocity, i.e., $+16$\kms.
-Figure~\ref{fig-mosaic} shows the molecular-line spectra in the velocity range $-10$ to $+40$\kms, obtained towards the peak position mentioned above or, in the case of CS 3--2 and \htco\ $2_{(1,1)}-1_{(1,0)}$ transitions, towards M1.
-Since the \tco\ spectra taken with the Mopra telescope were obtained with different grid positions and intervals, the \tco\ 1--0 spectrum shown in Figure~\ref{fig-mosaic} is from the pointing (at ${\rm RA}(2000) = 17^{\rm h}~17^{\rm m}~58\fs5$, ${\rm Dec.}~(2000)=-37\degr~26\arcmin~10\farcs 1$) closest to the SEST peak position.
-All the spectra appear to have symmetric, Gaussian-like profiles, except the line profile of HCN 1--0 which shows all three hyperfine components and was fitted with three Gaussian profiles.
+Figure~\ref{fig-mosaic} shows the molecular-line spectra for a variety of transitions and species in the velocity range $-10$ to $+40$\kms, all measured towards the peak position of the molecular cloud described above, except for the CS 3--2 and \htco\ $2_{(1,1)}-1_{(1,0)}$ transitions, which were measured towards the maser position M1.
+Since the \tco\ spectra taken with the Mopra telescope have different grid positions and intervals to those from the SEST data, the \tco\ 1--0 spectrum shown in Figure~\ref{fig-mosaic} is from the pointing at ${\rm RA}(2000) = 17^{\rm h}~17^{\rm m}~58\fs5$, ${\rm Dec.}~(2000)=-37\degr~26\arcmin~10\farcs 1$, which is the closest grid point to the SEST peak position.
+Most of the spectra appear to have symmetric, Gaussian-like profiles.
+The line profile of HCN 1--0 shows all three hyperfine components and was fitted with three Gaussian profiles.
+However, some spectra do show asymmetric profiles and flattening, indicative of self-absorption in the molecular cloud.
+The HCO+ spectra, shown in Figure~\ref{fig-hco+}, demonstrate this well.
+The self-absorption is most likely caused by cold gas in front of the warmer gas associated with \candy, as seen in other SNRs \citep[eg][]{vand93}.
 The basic line parameters derived from the fit to the spectral profiles are summarised in Table~\ref{tab-candy-sest}.
 The spectra have centre velocities between 12.9 and 16.7\kms, which is in good agreement with the OH maser velocities in Table~\ref{tab-masers}.
 The line widths range from 2.7 to 6.5\kms, with an average value of $\approx 4$\kms.